otrv4/otrv4/otrv4.md

         DATA("alice@jabber.net") || DATA("bob@jabber.net")
 ```

+To make sure both participants has the same `phi` during DAKE, the OTRv4
+protocol sorts the instance tag by increasing order and instance tag
+lexicographically.

 ### Secure Session ID

 The secure session ID (`SSID`) is a 8-byte value.
 If the participant requests